mirceanis/space-racoon-anti-fraud/README.md

 # space-raccoon-anti-fraud
-javascript bindings for the anti-fraud layer presented in blockchain and the city challenge lyon 2019
+Typescript bindings for the anti-fraud layer presented in blockchain and the city challenge lyon 2019

 ## usage